0bubbles0/fac22-pre-projects/week-05/week05README.md

   - **Checking our code**: What different ways can we make sure our code is consistent?
     - Formatting: indentation (tab width), quotation ("" or ''), semicolons, line-breaks, trailing comma &rarr; **Prettier Ext**
   - What is **Prettier**?
 How might it **help** us write better code?
-    - auto-formatter: can automatically do "", (), indentations ... on save
+    - auto-**formatter**: can automatically do "", (), indentations ... on save
     - don't need to waste time fixing these things
     - consistent formatting rules across collaboration projects
   - How can a **linter** help us avoid **bugs**?
     - JS parsing with Espress, AST, pluggable &rarr; evaluates code patterns.
-Can help with consistency, bugs by showing warning/errors for syntax, and own linting rules
+    - Can help with consistency, bugs by showing warning/errors for syntax, and own linting rules
+    - gives feedback on my **code quality**
     - Prereqs: Node.js(^10.12.0, or >=12.0.0) with SSL support

 - [ ] **Further Reading**